mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

+## Build 23
+- MIDI File support with leader/follower tracks and auto-resizing
+- Improved drag-and-drop into loop slots in the UI

 ## Build 22
 - MIDI Track configuration panel now has input/output device selectors
 - MIDI Tracks in the plugin may now record and play midi through the host application